Computational Complexity of Minimal Trap Spaces in Boolean Networks

 \section{Results}

-In this section, we demonstrate computational complexity results for the TRAPSPACE, MINTRAP and IN-MINTRAP problems in different classes and representations of BNs.
-In Sec. \ref{sec:hardness-prop-general}, we present the exact computational complexity for BNs with local functions given as propositional formulas.
-Results for the special case of locally-monotones BNs are presented in Sec. \ref{sec:hardness-locally-monotone}.
-Those results are used to analyze the computational complexity with TT-, BDD-, and DNF01-locally-encoded BNs in Sec. \ref{sec:hardness-truth-table}.
+In this section, we demonstrate computational complexity results for the TRAPSPACE, MINTRAP and IN-MINTRAP problems in BNs with different representations and the unate property.
+In Sec. \ref{sec:hardness-prop-general}, we present the exact computational complexity for BNs with local functions given as propositional formulas, which is the most general case under our consideration.
+Results for the special case of locally monotone BNs are presented in Sec. \ref{sec:hardness-locally-monotone}.
+Those results are used in Sec. \ref{sec:hardness-truth-table} to derive the computational complexity in the case of BNs with local functions represented with truth tables, binary decision diagrams, and double DNFs.
 The computational complexity for the BNs given as a functional graph is presented in Sec. \ref{sec:hardness-functional-graph}.

-Our proofs show that decision problems related to trap spaces can be used to decide the truth of Boolean formulas that are difficult in general.
-We first build local functions that correspond to parts of a given Boolean formula.
-We then append two auxiliary variables (presented as the last two components of a BN) that can freely update other variables to either 1 or 0 if and only if the Boolean formula can be true.
-As a result, the entire Boolean space becomes the unique trap space (i.e., $\bf T(\vb h)_i=*$ for every component $i$) if and only if the given Boolean formula can be satisfied.
-Before analyzing the computational complexities of the problems, we present useful observations that help to understand our reduction scheme for the proofs.